simonspa/corryvreckan/src/modules/OnlineMonitor/README.md

 **Status**: Functional - some minor fixes needed

 #### Description
-This algorithm opens a GUI to monitor the progress of Corryvreckan reconstruction.
+This module opens a GUI to monitor the progress of Corryvreckan reconstruction.
 Each canvas contains real time plots of the reconstruction, updated every 500 events.
-Plots are used from the `BasicTracking` and `TestAlgorithm` algorithms.
+Plots are used from the `BasicTracking` and `TestAlgorithm` modules.

 Users should be able to exit `OnlineMonitor` and leave the reconstruction still running, but currently this causes a crash.